auth0/Auth0.Android/README.md

 ### Requirements

-Android API version 21 or later and Java 8+.
+Android API version 31 or later and Java 8+.

+> :warning: Applications targeting Android SDK version 30 and below should use version 2.9.0.

 Here’s what you need in `build.gradle` to target Java 8 byte code for Android and Kotlin plugins respectively.